Traveling with Pets: Tips that will help keep your pets safeHow to keep your furry friends safe and happy, and your vehicle fur-free!

 Tressa has found that using a squeegee on the carpet of her truck to gather all the fur together makes it easier for her to vacuum it up.

-Or you could take this advice from Jessica Robbins, finance manager at Runde Chevrolet Buick GMC, who has a half beagle/half black lab, Wilber:
+Or you could take this advice from Jessica Robbins, finance manager at Runde Chevrolet Buick GMC in Platteville, who has a half beagle/half black lab, Wilber:

 “Get leather seats — it makes dealing with dog fur on the seats so much easier,” she says.